ncsu-geoforall-lab/grass-gis-on-hpc-henry2/docs/data.md

 └── albers
     └── PERMANENT -> /rsstu/users/r/rkmeente/FUTURES/grassdata/albers/PERMANENT/
 ```
-Note that `tree /scratch/$LSB_JOBID/grassdata/` will need to be executed in the above script after linking the PERMANENT mapset.
+Note that `tree /scratch/$LSB_JOBID/grassdata/` would need to be executed in the above script after linking the PERMANENT mapset in order to get this output.
+However, it is not required to be included in the script.

 ### Running a parallel job on multiple nodes using pynodelauncher